georapbox/a-tab-group/README.md

 | `selectTabByIndex`<sup>1</sup> | Instance | Selects the tab at the given index.
 If the tab at the given index is disabled or already selected, this method does nothing. | `index: number` |
 | `selectTabById`<sup>1</sup> | Instance | Selects the tab with the given id.
 If the tab with the given id is disabled or already selected, this method does nothing.
 This is mostly useful if you provide your own ids to the tabs. | `id: string` |

-<sup>1</sup> These methods are only available after the component has been defined.
-If you need to call these methods before the component has been defined, you can use the `whenDefined` method of the `CustomElementRegistry` interface.
+<sup>1</sup> Instance methods are only available after the component has been defined.
+To ensure that the components have been defined, you can use the `whenDefined` method of the `CustomElementRegistry` interface.
 For example:

 ```js
 Promise.all([